4d-for-ios/4D-Mobile-App-Server-old/Documentation/Classes/PushNotification.md

 - ##### An object

-This object should contain 3 collections : a mail address collection, a device token collection, and a simulator collection.
+This object can contain up to 3 collections : a mail address collection, a device token collection, and a simulator collection.

 ```4d
 $recipients:=New object